Renting vs buying in Kathmandu: the spreadsheet most people skip

 The buy-side spreadsheet

-Let's take a concrete buyer profile: a working couple, want a 2BHK flat in inner Kathmandu at रू 1.5 crore, putting down 30%.
+A concrete buyer profile: a working couple, after a 2BHK flat in inner Kathmandu at रू 1.5 crore, putting down 30%.

 Property price: रू 1,50,00,000